EchterAlsFake/Porn_Fetch/README/INSTALLATION.md

 The relevant file for you is: `PornFetch_Linux_GUI_x64.bin`

 After downloading the file, you need to make it executable.
-You can either right-click the file and there should be a checkbox saying something like "Allow run this file as an application".
+You can either right-click the file, and there should be a checkbox saying something like "Allow running this file as an application."
 Check it, and then you can just double-click on Porn Fetch and you are ready to use it.

-If you can not find the box, or double-clicking Porn Fetch does not work, you need to do it using a terminal.
+If you cannot find the box, or double-clicking Porn Fetch does not work, you need to do it using a terminal.

 Open a terminal in the directory where the Porn Fetch file is saved.